borg286/sevtech/README.md

 You need to get your hands on compressed iron.
 The metal press has a plate for that, but it's much more efficient to use TNT for it (Only 20% loss compared to 55%).
 It’s easy to assemble the pressure chamber 3x3x3.
 Remember to make 2 interfaces and a valve.
 The interfaces has an "I" or input side and an “O” side or output.
 Make sure you have one input and one output on the outside of the chamber.
 Hook up an air compressor with pipes to the valve and use a lever on the compressor to turn it on and off (you will need to configure it).
 Place a chest on the output interface and a hopper going into the input interface.
 You are still able to click on the output interface and you need to setup filters so it won’t pull out the items you are trying to process.
 Start with filtering for compressed iron and then throwing in iron ingots into the hopper.
 With pressure adding to the system you should be able to get compressed iron much easier.

-Warning pressure has a max and you can have machine blow up if they go into the red.
+**Warning:** pressure has a max and you can have machine blow up if they go into the red.
 This is why its important to be able to shut off the compressor.
 Safety valves and security upgrades can be useful in preventing explosions, and you can shut off the compressor using a simple redstone + pressure gauge system.

 ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_32.jpg)